CLIMP: Contrastive Language-Image Mamba Pretraining: Results

 \subsection{Ablations}

 We ablate the text encoder contribution by replacing the LLM backbone while keeping the vision encoder fixed.
 As shown in Table~\ref{tab:llm_ablation}, the results reveal an architectural synergy: while RoPE-ViT shows minimal sensitivity to text encoder choice ($\pm$1\% across metrics), VMamba consistently benefits from Mamba-based text encoders, achieving +3.5\% Acc@1 and +3.9\% TR@5 over LLaMA.
-This suggests that while the vision encoder remains the primary driver of performance, matched SSM architectures in both modalities learn more compatible representations for cross-modal alignment, providing additional justification for our fully SSM-based design.
+This suggests that matched SSM architectures in both modalities learn more compatible representations for cross-modal alignment.
+We additionally evaluate Hydra~\cite{hwang2024hydra}, a bidirectional SSM variant, which underperforms the autoregressive Mamba LLMs - confirming that mature pretrained language models provide stronger text representations than current bidirectional SSM alternatives.